-In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+- 1) Recently Issued Accounting Standards In 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than twelve months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The Clinic is currently evaluating the impact of their pending adoption of the new standard on its financial statements.
+The Clinic is currently evaluating the impact of their pending adoption of the new standard on its financial statements. - m) Advertising Costs Advertising costs are expensed when incurred.